sbergwall/TMDeepSecurity/README.md

 PowerShell Module for interacting with Trend Micro Deep Security API

-Trend Micro Deep Security is a Powershell module for interacting with the API for Deep Security Manager (DSM).
+TMDeepSecurity is a Powershell module for interacting with the API for Trend Micro Deep Security Manager.

 ## Getting started

-First you will need to create an API key from DSM.
+First you will need to create an API key from Deep Security Manager (DSM).
 Go to Administration -> User Management -> API Keys and create you API key.

 Start with setting your variables that will be used by most, if not all, functions.